kruug/manjarno/README.md

 the system time [6].
 The second time when the SSL certificates expired, they did the same [7].
 It happened again, now at three times and counting.
 [16] Fourth time is the charm!
+[17]
-[2022-06-26, source to follow] Fifth time the certificate has been allowed to expire.
-[2022-08-17, link to follow]
+Fifth time the certificate has been allowed to expire.
+[18]

 # DDoS'ing the AUR